update692/firefox/README.md

 **minimize-memory.uc.js** (tested on Firefox 124.0.2)

-Frees browser memory automatically when needed.
+Automatically frees browser memory when needed.
 The function is the same as clicking the `Minimize memory usage` button on the `about:memory` tab.

 Default parameters (edit them as you see fit):
 ```